Last updated on August 14th, 2019 at 01:49 pm

 Items for organization, compression, and waterproofing in all of our bags

-- Eagle Creek Pack-It Cubes - One Shoe Cube Medium (holds 3 pairs of shoes), one 10.5 liter Clean Dirty Cube, two 5 liter Clean Dirty Half cubes, one 5 liter Pack-It Original Half Cube.
+- Eagle Creek Pack-It Cubes – One Shoe Cube Medium (holds 2-3 pairs of shoes), one 10.5 liter Clean Dirty Cube, two 5 liter Clean Dirty Half cubes, one 5 liter Pack-It Original Half Cube.
 These are the essentially the drawers in our dressers and we absolutely love them.
+They come in sets and you can choose different colors so members of your family can easily identify which cubes are theirs.

-- Small Rubbermaid storage containers- Mak carries Lego while we travel and we keep it organized in small low profile Rubbermaid food storage containers.
+- Small Rubbermaid storage containers – Mak carried Lego while we travel and we keep it organized in small low profile Rubbermaid food storage containers.

 I am not going to list details on everything that we pack but, there are specific items and brands I’m going to call out because they have performed better than anything else we’ve tried for comfort and quality.

-- Cotton tees- Shirt fabrics we love are thin cotton and poly-cotton blends.
-Our two favorite brands for light weight quality tees are Arc'teryx and American Apparel 100% cotton tees.
-Both wear incredibly well; thin but durable and hold color well.
+- Cotton tees – T-shirt fabrics we love are thin cotton and poly-cotton blends.
+Tracey’s favorite brand for light weight quality tees are Arc’teryx.
+They wear incredibly well; thin but durable and hold color well.
+Rob on the other hand favors random cotton graphic t-shirts, primarily with Calgary Flames, Star Wars and local designs from where we travel.

-- Cold/ wet weather stuff- Our coats include compressible down coats; Mountain Hardware Nitrous Down Jackets and light waterproof breathable coats.
+- Cold / wet weather stuff – Our coats include compressible down coats; Mountain Hardware Ratio Down Jackets and light waterproof breathable coats.
 We use the waterproof coats for rain, wind protection and as a layer over our light down coats to make them wind and waterproof in cold wet climates.

-- Beach/ warm weather stuff- 2 bathing suits and 2 pairs of shorts each.
+- Beach/ warm weather stuff – 1 bathing suits and 2 pairs of shorts each.

-Kitchen implements and other household odds and ends-
+Believe it or not kitchen implements and other household odds and ends.

-- Ikea bag clips- For open bags of snacks or spices.
+- Bag clips – For open bags of snacks or spices.

 - Two headlamps